-Cutts quickly convened the town’s committee of correspondence so Revere could report the news: British troops were on their way to Fort William and Mary and the king had banned importation of munitions to the colonies.
-The patriots didn’t know the only reason the British went to the fort was because Paul Revere rode to Portsmouth.
+Cutts quickly convened the town’s committee of correspondence so Revere could report the news: British troops were on their way to Fort William and Mary.
+The patriots sort of got it right.
+British naval vessels headed from Boston to make sure no one brought guns and powder into the northern ports.

 Early the next morning, a fife and drummer marched through the streets of Portsmouth summoning men to raid the fort.
 Four hundred men mustered by noon, and a fleet of small boats formed.